systek/dataflow/README.md

 </dependency>
 ```

+## Requirements
+- Java8

+There are no dependencies to other libraries except for SLF4j.

 ## "Step"
-Similar to "[actors](https://en.wikipedia.org/wiki/Actor_model)", a step is a piece of work which is executed as some
+Similar to "[actors](https://en.wikipedia.org/wiki/Actor_model)", a step is a piece of work (/task) which is executed as
-input arrives and can produce one or more outputs during execution.
-The output which a step produces is passed to the
+some input arrives and can produce one or more outputs during execution.
-next step(s) in the dependency chain.

-Steps can be chained together to (complex) graphs by defining dependencies between then, including loop scenarios which
+Steps are then linked together to form a graph by defining dependencies between them.
+Each time a step produces an output,
-are really useful for optimistic locking.
+this output is then automatically distributed to it's child steps which get ready to be executed.

-## Simple Example
+### Simple Example
 From the [CappuccinoTest](https://github.com/systek/dataflow/blob/master/src/test/java/no/systek/dataflow/CappuccinoTest.java#L29),
 the following steps produce one cappuccino: